S^1-equivariant contact homology for hypertight contact forms: Computations in the autonomous case

 \begin{remark} In part (c), if $u\in\M_2^J(\alpha,\beta)$ is a double cover of an index $1$ cylinder $\overline{u}$, then $u$ may be an orbifold point of $\M_2^J(\alpha,\beta)$.
 We expect that $\M_2^\J(\alpha,\beta)$ is still a manifold near $u$. \end{remark}

 \begin{proof}[Proof of Proposition~\ref{prop:admissible}.]
 Choose generic $J$ as in Lemma~\ref{lem:fromdc}.
 We claim that $J$ is admissible.

-Observe that if $u\in \M^\J_d(\alpha,\beta)$, then $\M^\J_d(\alpha,\beta)$ is cut out transversely near $u$ if and only if $\M^J_d(\alpha,\beta)$ is also cut out transversely near $u$ (more precisely the equivalence class of $u$ in equation \eqref{eqn:mjds1}).
-The reason is that each transversality condition is equivalent to the surjectivity of a certain operator; and the operator for $\M^J_d$ is obtained from the operator for $\M^\J_d$ by modding out by an $S^1$ action on the domain.
+Note that if $u\in \M^\J_d(\alpha,\beta)$, then $\M^\J_d(\alpha,\beta)$ is cut out transversely near $u$, i.e.\ $u$ is regular in the sense of Definition~\ref{def:regular}, if $\M^J_d(\alpha,\beta)$ is cut out transversely near $u$ (more precisely the equivalence class of $u$ in equation \eqref{eqn:mjds1}) in the sense of Lemma~\ref{lem:fromdc}.
+This is explained in Remark~\ref{rem:altreg}.

 Admissibility conditions (a) and (b) in Definition~\ref{def:admissible} now follow from parts (a) and (b) of Lemma~\ref{lem:fromdc}.
 By Sard's theorem, we can then choose $\mc{P}$ generically so that admissibility conditions (c) and (e) hold.